yaritaft/my_django_web_page/README.md

 If you have another app running on port 8000 the APP wont be able to run.
 If you have another app running on port 5432 postgresSQL wont be able to run.

+### How to run db and app separated

+If you want to execute the db and the app separately.
+For example, dockerized DB with local app executing directly python manage.py.

+Go to this folder: db_isolated_container_to_test

+Then type:

+`docker-compose up`

+Now you will have a db up on host 0.0.0.0 with an exposed port of 5432.

+Then you just need to return to the root folder and type:

+`python manage.py runserver`

+or

+`gunicorn mysite.wsgi`
 <!--
  ### Test Coverage